Published Jun 29, 2026 4 min read

 Borrow smartly by pledging your policy instead of taking an expensive loan.
 Explore loan against insurance policy.

-When to choose a loan against insurance policy and when to opt for traditional loans?
+When should you choose a loan against insurance policy instead of a traditional loan?

 Choose a loan against insurance policy if: